education.vic.gov.au

 MHP initiative funding eligibility for schools with combined Primary/Secondary-aged enrolments

-All participating specialist schools with secondary-aged enrolments will receive funding for an ongoing MHP from the beginning of Term 1, 2023.
+All participating specialist schools with secondary-aged enrolments receive funding for an ongoing MHP.
 For specialist schools with both primary and secondary-aged student enrolments, funding allocations will be determined based on secondary-aged (12+ years) enrolments only.

-FTE allocations will be fixed from the release of the Confirmed SRP (April 2023) for 2 years.
+FTE allocations are fixed from the release of the Confirmed SRP (April 2025) for 2 years.
 At the conclusion of the 2-year period, FTE allocations will be reviewed and adjustments may be made.

 Funding is allocated as credit and cash funding.